Anchery: Places of worship

-Other churches in Anchery are the Anchery Christos Marthoma church, the St. Mary’s Malankara Catholic church, the St. John’s CSI Church and the Carmel India Pentecostal Church.
+Other churches in Anchery are the Anchery Christos Marthoma church, the St. Mary's Malankara Catholic church, the St. John's CSI Church and the Carmel India Pentecostal Church.

 Other landmarks

-Anchery has a State Bank of Travancore (Pariyaram) Branch located in Narimattom Kavala.
-The Pariyaram Government upper primary School (anchery school)is the only educational institution in Anchery.
+Anchery has a State Bank of India (Pariyaram) Branch located in Narimattom Kavala.
+The Pariyaram Government upper primary School (Anchery school) is the only educational institution in Anchery.
 The school had well educated people who live in India and abroad.

 Anchery also has a post office named Pariyaram, and an ayurvedic clinic located in Kathayil Paalam.
 There is also a government veterinary hospital which has had many years of successful service towards domestic animals.

 Anchery's public library is located in Narimattam Kavala.
-It has a history around 60 years.
+It has a history of around 60 years.
 YMCA Pariyaram branch is also situated at Narimattam Kavala.

+Transportation

+Anchery is well connected by the road.
+The Kerala State Highway SH4 travels through Anchery.
+The public transport system is passing through Anchery.

 Agriculture

 Rubber, tapioca (yucca), banana, plantain, coconut, black pepper and many other tropical agricultural products are major sources of revenue in Anchery.